How to Protect your Car from rodentsWriter - John Linden

 If you’re a car collector of any kind or happen to own a classic car, odds are pretty good that you’ve had to have your car in storage at some point in time.
-Rodents seem to find anything in storage to be irresistible.
+Rodents seem to find anything in storage to be irresistible, even vehicles under car covers.
 To nip your rodent problems in the bud when you’re prepping your car for winter storage, there are a number of options.
 From dryer sheets to D-con to sulfur or steel wool, here are a few ways to keep those pesky little nuisances out of your stored car.

 This is a ‘do-it-yourself’ method which involves using a Honda product.
 Honda-4019-2317- Rodent-Tape is regular ole electrical tape treated with Capsaicin.
 Capsaicin is the hot in spicy food.
 You know, the kind that makes you reach for a glass of milk or chug some water.
 The tape comes in rolls of 22 yard/20-meter lengths and is available both online and at Honda dealers.